petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/advanced-web-content-api.md

 ### Create the Sample Templates

 !!! note
-    You cannot create a web content template (or template) programmatically using the REST API.
+    You cannot create a web content template programmatically using the REST API.

 Create a template including the structure's `image` field: